 At Archway, some of our pupils may demonstrate challenging behaviours on occasions and staff are prepared for this.

 We work very hard to keep everyone safe and Archway is a calm and purposeful environment in which to work.
+We incoporate the strategies and ethos of TeamTeach to achieve this.
+This is regularly updated with staff by the inhouse instructors.

 The Behaviour Team, supported by SLT, liaises with all staff and provides a safe space in the for pupils who are out of class for a limited amount of time.
 There will be time for reflection and restorative work as part of this intervention and parents/carers are invited to be fully involved.
 All pupils at Archway have behaviour targets which are reviewed regularly.